rkrx/php-mysql-query-builder/README.md

 Here a few things to keep in mind:

 * The charset is up to you.
-No special binding to UTF8, although UTF8 is the standard.
+No special binding to UTF8, although UTF8 is the default.
 * The order of method-calls of each statement-builder is irrelevant.
 The resulting query will always render the right order.
 * No animals were harmed due to the production of this library.